nondejus/ibmwatson/README.md

 - Watson Machine Learning
 - Watson OpenScale
 - Watson Knowledge Catalog
-- Watson Developer Cloud (WDC)
+- Watson Developer Cloud (WDC) *<-- we are going to use this*

 ## Services within WDC
 IBM Watson Developer Cloud(WDC) provides a collection of REST API's and SDK's to integrate AI into your applications!
 Following services are provided by WDC:
 - Assistant
 - Discovery